top of page

 4) Explain What Will Change and What Won't

-Help them understand that living arrangements will change; they may soon have two homes and live with both parents.
-Talk to them about any changes they will experience in their daily routine or activities, such as a different school or activities.
+Help them understand that living arrangements will change; they may soon have two homes and live with both parents during the week.
+But they can decide what pizza toppings for dinner on their first night at their new home, or what outfit they will wear to their first day at a new school.
+Talk to them about the changes they will experience in their daily routine or activities, such as a different school or church.
 Print out a calendar to show the children the parenting schedule so they know where they will be spending the night and who will pick them up from school.
 Explain that you both still expect the same values, manners, and behaviors from them and the divorce should not interfere with any of these expectations.

 5) Keep the Lines of Communication Open

 Both parents should strive to maintain open lines of communication with their children.
 Divorce can be an emotionally overwhelming time for children, and having a support system in place can make all the difference.
-Talking about the divorce is a key part of this process.
 Parents should make sure to listen to their children's thoughts and feelings, provide answers to questions, and continue to talk about the changes in their family.

-When it comes to communicating with your children during and after a divorce, it's important to remain consistent and available.
-Try to have regular discussions with your child about how they're feeling, answer questions as honestly as you can, and always let them know that you are there for them.
+Children may want to talk at bedtime or during long car rides.
+During these times it's important to be present with them and available to address their concerns.
+Try to have regular discussions with your child about how they're feeling, don't scold them for expressing their emotions, and answer questions as honestly as you can.
+If it is not possible to be completely honest, it's okay to set boundaries with your child and tell them that there are just some things that are private and that's okay too.
+Your child is absolutely not entitled to know potentially disturbing details that may hurt them.
 It is also beneficial to keep your conversations focused on two homes rather than two families.
 While you may no longer be together, both parents will continue to be an important part of the child's life and should both be recognized as such.

 Reaching out to a divorce support group or therapist can also be extremely helpful when navigating the conversations with your children.
-There are many professionals who specialize in helping families transition through a divorce and can provide useful advice on how to best keep the lines of communication open.
 Having a neutral third-party available to provide guidance can be invaluable when talking to your kids about the divorce.

-In conclusion, please keep in mind that children grieve divorce too.
-Children often communicate through behavior, and it may be hard to differentiate between normal developmental behavior and behavior that is caused by divorce.
+Please keep in mind that children grieve divorce too.
+Children often communicate through behavior, and it may be hard to differentiate between normal developmental behavior and behavior that is caused by the split.
 As a parent, it's not our job to protect the child from adversity.
 It is our job to equip them with the tools they need to deal with it.
 Above all else, children need to feel safe and free to express their feelings.
 Parents can do this by validating those feelings and by providing structure and support at both homes.
 Lastly, consider this. when your children look back at this moment in their lives, what do you want them to remember?

 Comments